riteshsharma29/Streamlit_based_dashboards/README.md

 8. <latex.py> - Streamlit app to parse LaTex .tex files.
 9. <Streamlit_Scientific_calc.py> - Streamlit - Kalker Scientific Calculator app
 10. <Streamlit_lang_translation_speech_app.py> - Streamlit Language Translation with text-to-speech converter.
 Layout input is driven from data/language.xlsx.
+11. <Presentation.py> - Shows concept of creating Presentation of multiple topics with bi-directional paging functionality in Streamlit.
+Unzip images.zip to run this example.
+You will also need SessionState.py with this script.